chriskillpack/bbcdisasm/README.md

 This is a simple 2-pass 6502 byte-code disassembler that uses light knowledge of the BBC Micro memory map to replace well known memory address with their names, e.g. `0xFFF7` is the `OSCLI` entry point.

 Let's disassemble the first non-BASIC program in the Exile disk image, EXILE, starting from it's execution point.
-The output below shows loop targets and identification of OS entry point addresses.
+The output below shows labelled branch targets and identification of OS entry point addresses.

 ```
 $ bbc-disasm disasm --loadaddr 0x3000 EXILE 0x1A10